 “Just under half of respondents say they do IoT processing – including data analysis, data aggregation or data filtering – at the edge, either on the IoT device (22.25%) or in nearby IT infrastructure (23.3%),” 451 Research says.

 Rich Karpinski, 451 Research Voice of the Enterprise: Internet of Things research director, says companies are currently processing IoT workloads to improve security, process real-time operational action triggers and reduce IoT data storage and transport requirements.

-“While some enterprises say that in the future they will do more analytics – including heavy data processing and analysis driven by big data or AI – at the network edge, for now that deeper analysis is happning in company-owned data centres or in the public cloud,” Karpinksi says.
+“While some enterprises say that in the future they will do more analytics – including heavy data processing and analysis driven by big data or AI – at the network edge, for now that deeper analysis is happning in company-owned data centers or in the public cloud,” Karpinksi says.

-And while IT-centric projects are the dominant IoT use cases today – particularly data centre management and surveillance and security monitoring – 451 Research is forecasting that in two years facilities automation will most likely be the most popular use case.
+And while IT-centric projects are the dominant IoT use cases today – particularly data center management and surveillance and security monitoring – 451 Research is forecasting that in two years facilities automation will most likely be the most popular use case.

 Line of business-centric supply chain management is also epxected to jump from number six to number three during that two year timeframe.